dropmeaword/how-to-read-software/PITCHME.md

 ---

 Sometimes that other human is in fact the future you.
-Coming back to a piece of code that you wrote three months ago will require an effort from you to understand it again.
-How you write your code today will have an impact in your future work as well.
+Coming back to a piece of code that you wrote three months ago will require an effort from you to understand it again even thought you wrote it yourself.

 ---

 "Let us change our traditional attitude to the construction of programs: Instead of imagining that our main task is to instruct a computer what to do, let us concentrate rather on explaning to human beings what we want the computer to do"

 (*) Literate Programming, 1984, Donald Knuth [more info](http://www.literateprogramming.com/)

+NOTE: you never do your thinking in front of code

 ---